powersj/powersj.io/content/post/ubuntu-server-nvidia-cuda.md

 +-----------------------------------------------------------------------------+
 ```

-# nVidia Package Archive
+# NVIDIA Package Archive

-This section will look to downloading the library directly from nVidia itself in order to get the latest version of the package.
-The nVidia repo also contains a [variety of meta packages](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-metas) allowing an end-user to limit the install to the libraries, runtime, or the toolkits that are needed versus installing everything.
+This section will look to downloading the library directly from NVIDIA itself in order to get the latest version of the package.
+The NVIDIA repo also contains a [variety of meta packages](http://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#package-manager-metas) allowing an end-user to limit the install to the libraries, runtime, or the tool kits that are needed versus installing everything.

-nVidia runs a [repo](https://developer.download.nvidia.com/compute/cuda/repos/) which can be added to apt and then install directly from.
+NVIDIA runs a [repo](https://developer.download.nvidia.com/compute/cuda/repos/) which can be added to apt and then install directly from.
 Using this repo means the install will stay up-to-date.
-I will use the cuda metapackage, which will install all CUDA toolkit and driver packages and upgrade both as new versions are released:
+I will use the CUDA metapackage, which will install all CUDA toolkit and driver packages and upgrade both as new versions are released:

 ```shell
 echo "deb https://developer.download.nvidia.com/compute/cuda/repos/ubuntu1604/x86_64/ /" | sudo tee /etc/apt/sources.list.d/cuda.list